1922 Facts, Fun Trivia and History

 Christian K. Nelson patented the Eskimo Pie ice cream treat.

-In the 1897 novel by Bram Stoker, sunlight isn’t fatal to Dracula, but it instead only drained most of his powers.
-It wasn’t until the 1922 film Nosferatu that sunlight was first depicted as being deadly to vampires.
+In the 1897 novel by Bram Stoker, sunlight isn’t fatal to Dracula but only drains most of his powers.
+It wasn’t until the 1922 film Nosferatu that sunlight was first depicted as deadly to vampires.

 The first recorded use of periwinkle as an (English) color name.